methods/NandS_BookAPIV.2/pull_request_template.md

 ## How Has This Been Tested?

-_Please describe how to test chanegs in your commit._
+_Please describe how to test the changes._
-_Please add any new or updated tests._

 ## Checklist: